Union League Club of Chicago

 The Union League Club of Chicago is a prominent civic and social club in Chicago that was founded in 1879.
 Its second and current clubhouse is located at 65 W Jackson Boulevard on the corner of Federal Street, in the Loop neighborhood of Chicago.
 The club is considered one of the most prestigious in Chicago, ranking fourth in the United States and first in the Midwest on the Five Star Platinum Club list.

 Union League clubs, which are legally separate but share similar histories and maintain reciprocal links with one another, are also located in New York City and Philadelphia.
 Additional Union League clubs were formerly located in Brooklyn, New York and New Haven.

+The Union League Club of Chicago Architectural Preservation Foundation is a 501(c)(3) Public Charity.
+The Union League Club of Chicago operates with 501(c)(7) Social and Recreation Clubs status.
+In 2024 it had $23,834,915 in total revenue and total assets of $24,482,158.
+The Luminarts Cultural Foundation the Union League Club of Chicago at the same address is a 501(c)(3) Public Charity.
+In 2025 it claimed total revenue of $568,667 and total assets of $2,856,288.

 History

-Founded in 1879, the Union League Club of Chicago (the Club) traces its roots to the earlier Union League of America.
+Founded in 1879, the Union League Club of Chicago traces its roots to the earlier Union League of America.

 The Union League of America was founded during the American Civil War to support Abraham Lincoln and preserve the Union.
 Its first council was founded on June 25, 1862, in Pekin, Illinois and spread rapidly across the North with the first Chicago council formed on August 19, 1862.

 After the last Chicago council of the Union League of America disbanded in 1877, Orrin H. Salisbury, a local politician and former member, conceived an idea of a new club in the same tradition that would influence local, state and national politics.
 He approached John Wentworth ("Long John") who saw in the idea a "marching club" to specifically support Ulysses S. Grant's bid for a third term as President.
 Even after Grant lost his bid for a third term, Wentworth recruited heavily for the Club.